-5. Development Management (Pages 1 - 319)
+5. Development Management (Pages 1 - 336)

-Planning Applications - P/17/0266/OA - WELBORNE LAND NORTH OF FAREHAM.
+Planning Application - P/17/0266/OA - WELBORNE LAND NORTH OF FAREHAM.

-PROPOSAL: A new community of up to 6000 dwellings (c3 and c2, including a care home of use class c2) together with a district centre (comprising up to 2.800m2 food store retail (a1), up to 2,419m2 of non-food retail (a1) and up to 2,571m2 of other non-convenience/comparison retail use (a1 - a5)); a village centre (comprising up to 400m2 food store retail (a1), up to 1,081m2 of non-food retail (a1), a public house (up to 390m2 a4 use) and up to 339m2 of other non-convenience/comparison retail use (a1 - a5)); up to 30,000m2 of commercial and employment space (b1); up to 35,000m2 of general industrial use (b2); up to 40,000m2 of warehousing space (b8); a hotel (up to 1,030m2 c1 use); up to 2,480m2 of community uses (d1 and d2); up to 2,200m2 ancillary nursery (d1), health centre (d1) and veterinary services (d1); retention of dean farmhouse; a secondary school, primary schools; pre-schools; green infrastructure including formal and informal open and amenity space; retention of some existing hedgerows, grassland, woodland areas, allotments, wildlife corridors; all supporting infrastructure; household waste recycling centre; requisite sub-stations; sustainable drainage systems including ponds and water courses; a remodelled m27 j10 including noise barrier(s); works to the a32 including the creation of three highway junctions and new crossing(s); distributor roads (accommodating a bus transit network) and connections to the surrounding cycleway and pedestrian network; car parking to support enhanced use of dashwood; ground remodelling; any necessary demolition; with all matters reserved for future determination with the exception of the works to m27 j10 and the three highway junctions and related works to the a32.
+PROPOSAL: A new community of up to 6000 dwellings (C3 and C2, including a care home of use class C2) together with a district centre (comprising up to 2,800m2 food store retail (A1), up to 2,419m2 of non-food retail (A1) and up to 2,571m2 of other non-convenience/comparison retail use (A1 - A5)); a village centre (comprising up to 400m2 food store retail (A1), up to 1,081m2 of non- food retail (A1), a public house (up to 390m2 A4 use) and up to 339m2 of other nonconvenience/comparison retail use (A1 - A5)); up to 30,000m2 of commercial and employment space (B1); up to 35,000m2 of general industrial use (B2); up to 40,000m2 of warehousing space (B8); a hotel (up to 1,030m2 C1 use); up to 2,480m2 of community uses (D1 and D2); up to 2,200m2 ancillary nursery (D1), health centre (D1) and veterinary services (D1); retention of Dean Farmhouse; a secondary school, Primary schools; pre-schools; green infrastructure including formal and informal open and amenity space; retention of some existing hedgerows, woodland areas, allotments. wildlife corridors; all supporting grassland. infrastructure; household waste recycling centre; requisite sub-stations; sustainable drainage systems including ponds and water courses; a remodelled M27 J10 including noise barrier(s); works to the A32 including the creation of three highway junctions and new crossing(s); distributor roads (accommodating a Bus Transit network) and connections to the surrounding cycleway and pedestrian network; car parking to support enhanced use of Dashwood; ground remodelling; any necessary demolition; with all matters reserved for future determination with the exception of the works to M27 J10 and the three highway junctions and related works to the A32.